 I was lucky enough to find an air-side potty station but these are, at best, a piece of fake grass on a plastic frame.
 It doesn’t look anything like the real “outside” and smells strongly of urine – other dog’s urine to be exact.
-I gave Gretel the opportunity to go on a potty pad that I placed on the floor of the handicapped bathroom stall but she had no idea what I was asking her to do since she has never used a potty pad before.
+Gretel definitely had to interest in going there.
+I gave her the opportunity to go on a potty pad that I placed on the floor of the handicapped bathroom stall but she had no idea what I was asking her to do since she has never used a potty pad before.
 Our total travel time was about 6 hours and she held it the whole time.
 Next time, if we had a much longer flight, I might consider putting a dog diaper on her.
 I am not sure she would like that though.

 I paid $125 to fly with Gretel each way.
-You bet I was right up there when they announced boarding for elderly, families with children and people needing additional time to board.
-Honestly, I DID need the extra time so I was not rushed by others waiting in the isle while trying to squeeze Gretel’s carrier under the seat.
+You bet I was right up there when they announced boarding for elderly, families with children, and people needing additional time to board.
+Honestly, I DID need the extra time so I was not rushed by others waiting in the isle while trying to squeeze Gretel’s carrier under the seat (after my first attempt I could tell it would have been REALLY inconvenient for my seat mates if I had waited until they were in their place).
 I put myself at the front of the line out of principle too.
 I only flew with one airline so I can’t guarantee that all will allow you to do it but I say, for that price, you should at least try to take advantage of the privilege of boarding first.

-Because of the fire in Chicago, I had to have my flight re-routed to miss that mess.
-My airline stayed the same for the flight there.
-The return re-routing couldn’t be made until I was already in Knoxville and, as it turns out, one of my legs was with a different carrier…that did require a valid health certificate according to policy.
+Because of a fire in Chicago, my flight was re-routed to miss that mess.
+The return re-routing couldn’t be made until I was already in Knoxville and, as it turns out, one of my travel legs was with a different carrier…that did require a valid health certificate according to policy.
 I was relieved I had I had got a health certificate for Gretel (initially just because I was confused whether I needed one or not and wanted to be safe).
 The certificate from my vet was only $35 and totally worth the peace of mind in case flights get changed.

 When I found out that Gretel was going to fly with me I turned to our Facebook fans for advice.
 They gave me a bunch of great tips for flying with a dog.
 I definitely think that their tips really helped but I still felt like I was pretty unprepared for the reality of the experience.
 Their tips, along with these 9 lessons I learned, will make any future trips much more seamless for us.